Sarah Williams (Labyrinth): Concept and writing

 Labyrinth started as a collaboration between director Jim Henson and conceptual designer Brian Froud following their previous collaboration, The Dark Crystal (1982).
 In making Labyrinth, Henson wanted to create a film that combined elements of fairy tales and classical stories in a script that would appeal to a modern audience.
 According to Froud, he and Henson decided to have human characters as the lead roles to make Labyrinth "more accessible and immediate" than The Dark Crystal, which had featured only puppets.
 Henson explained that they structured Labyrinth "in a way that the human is really carrying the whole picture" and acts as a "bridge" between the fantastical puppets and the audience.
-The protagonist of Labyrinth was, at different stages of its development, going to be a boy, a king whose baby had been put under an enchantment, a princess from a fantasy world, and a young girl from Victorian England.
+Froud had the initial idea of a journey through a labyrinth, and the protagonist was, at different stages of development, going to be a boy, a king whose baby had been put under an enchantment, a princess from a fantasy world, and a young girl from Victorian England.
 According to Henson, the decision to have the lead character be a girl was made "because so many adventure films feature boys.
 We just wanted to even the balance."
 To make the film more commercial, they made Sarah a teenager from contemporary 1980s America.
 Henson stated:

 "We basically wanted to make Labyrinth about the growing-up process of maturity, working with the idea of a young girl right at that point between girl and woman, shedding her childhood thoughts for adult thoughts.
-Specifically, I wanted to make the idea of taking responsibility for one's life — which is one of the neat realizations a teenager experiences — a central thought of the film."
+Specifically, I wanted to make the idea of taking responsibility for one's life – which is one of the neat realizations a teenager experiences – a central thought of the film."

 — Director Jim Henson to Starlog magazine.